Chart Color Schemes

 Watson displays a diverse mix of dwelling types, with ownership patterns similar to the broader region

-In Watson, as assessed in the latest Census, 58.1% of dwellings were houses, with the remaining 41.9% being semi-detached, apartments, or other types.
+In Watson, as per the latest Census evaluation, 58.1% of dwellings were houses, with the remaining 41.9% being other types such as semi-detached homes, apartments, and 'other' dwellings.
 This compares to the Australian Capital Territory's figures of 39.3% houses and 60.7% other dwellings.
-Home ownership in Watson stood at 22.9%, similar to the ACT's rate.
-Dwellings were either mortgaged (43.4%) or rented (33.6%).
-The median monthly mortgage repayment was $2,067, below the ACT average of $2,080 but above the national average of $1,863.
-The median weekly rent in Watson was $437, higher than the ACT's $476 and the national figure of $375.
+Home ownership in Watson stood at 22.9%, similar to the Australian Capital Territory average.
+The majority of dwellings were mortgaged (43.4%) or rented (33.6%).
+The median monthly mortgage repayment was $2,067, lower than the Australian Capital Territory average of $2,080 but higher than the national average of $1,863.
+The median weekly rent in Watson was $437, compared to $476 in the Australian Capital Territory and a national figure of $375.

 Frequently Asked Questions - Housing